 No one wants to deal with bladder-control issues.
 Whether you are experiencing occasional leakage or your urinary incontinence issues are more frequent, a urologist can help figure out what's causing these problems.

 If you are diagnosed with a neurogenic bladder, seek help.
-“There are different effective therapies that can help patients with neurogenic bladder to have less bothersome bladder symptoms," says Toby Chai, MD, a Yale Medicine urologist who is the vice-chair of research for the Department of Urology.
+“There are different effective therapies that can help patients with neurogenic bladder to have less bothersome bladder symptoms," says Toby Chai, MD, vice-chair of research for Yale Medicine Urology.
 "At Yale Medicine, we take into account the long-term issues that are related to the neurologic diseases that are associated with the neurogenic bladder,” he says.
 The right treatment plan can help restore the greatest quality of life for patients.